 Using a self-signed certificate for initial trials is possible.
 Self-signed certificates are not recommended for production environments.
-After your get your certificate, you must run a special setup command.
+If the self-signed certificate is used, to avoid bad gateway error on a secure cluster, the AMBARI\METRICS datasource in Grafana must be configured to either Skip TLS Verify process or use With CA Cert option.
+If you select With CA Cert, you must provide the content of the root CA certification that certifies the host, where the Metrics Collector resides.
+After you get your certificate, you must run a special setup command.

 - 1. Log in to the host on which Grafana resides. - 2.
-Browse to the Grafana configuration directory. cd /etc/ambari-metrics-grafana/conf/ - 3.
-Locate your certificate.
+Browse to the Grafana configuration directory.

+cd /etc/ambari-metrics-grafana/conf/

+3. Locate your certificate.